How Can I Help You Say Goodbye: Laura Branigan version

-After Laura Branigan released her version, Larry Flick from Billboard wrote, "Hands down, the most memorable moment from Branigan's 1993 album, Over My Heart, finally gets a shot at radio play.
+After Laura Branigan released her version of the song, Larry Flick from Billboard magazine wrote, "Hands down, the most memorable moment from Branigan's 1993 album, Over My Heart, finally gets a shot at radio play.
 Branigan has rarely packed this kind of emotional punch without raising her voice above a melancholy tone.
 A tear jerking exploration of death and loss deserves instant acceptance from adult contemporary programmers."

-Chuck Eddy from Entertainment Weekly said, "Nowadays, Branigan is beating Celine Dion at Dion’s own game", adding that "she’s still rending hearts, especially when she remembers the day her family moved away from her best friend in a ’59 station wagon."
+Chuck Eddy from Entertainment Weekly said, "Nowadays, Branigan is beating Celine Dion at Dion's own game", noting that "she's still rending hearts, especially when she remembers the day her family moved away from her best friend in a '59 station wagon."
 Fell and Rufer from the Gavin Report commented, "If there's still such a thing as a "woman's song" this would certainly qualify."
 They stated that Branigan "takes it to heart with a delicate production that's unique to the format and to the moment."
 Chuck Campbell from Knoxville News Sentinel felt it should've been a hit, declaring it as "a bit melodramatic (about a dying mother), but delivered with simple grace by Branigan."